LutzGross/esys-escript.github.io/tools/pip/README.md

 process expects to download the required package of libraries from [GitHub](https://github.com/esys-escript/esys-escript.github.io/releases)

-## Creating the Python source and dependent libraries
+## Collecting the Python source and dependent libraries

-The Python sources files listed in `py_src.lst` and the escript README.md and LICENSE files need to be collected and placed in the same folder as the `setup.py` script.
+The Python sources files listed in `py_src.lst`, along with the escript README.md and LICENSE files, need to be collected and placed in the same folder as the `setup.py` script.

 Collecting the required libraries from the conda-forge installation involves manually following the dependency trail of the required libraries.